ether/ep_email_notifications/README.md

 * Clean up all code
 * Get the modified contents from the API HTML diff
 * Keep a record of when a user was last on a pad
+* Re-enable the pop up
+* Some schpeil about setting your server up IE Postfix / RDNS & SPF records